LennyFan/Learning---Statistics/[413]/[03]_residual_analysis.md

 ## Residual Test
-- Contancy of Variance (absolute value, Brown-Forsythe test)
+- Constancy of Variance (absolute value, Brown-Forsythe test)
 - Outlier
 - Correlation
 - normality (QQ)

+## Constancy of Variance
-## Brown-Forsythe test
+- Brown-Forsythe test
 Partition observations x_i into several groups, corresponding to observations with different values. ( basic ANOVA test !! ) Comparing the variance between the group and the vriance withing the group.
 If we only partition into two groups we can use t-test.